Easy homemade strawberry herb Jam is made without pectin, only 4-ingredients with a choice of herbs that enhance the sweetness of strawberries.

 Equipment Needed

 - 12 oz.
-Mason jar with lid
+Mason jar with a lid for storing the strawberry jam once it is made.

 Equipment